cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

     fn into_header(self) -> Self::Header;
 }

-/// TestHeader is a trait that defines the interface for a header produced by a host blockchain. pub trait TestHeader: Clone + Debug + Into<Any> {
+/// TestHeader is a trait that defines the interface for a header
+/// submitted by relayer from the host blockchain. pub trait TestHeader: Clone + Debug + Into<Any> {
     /// The type of consensus state can be extracted from the header. type ConsensusState: ConsensusState + Into<AnyConsensusState> + From<Self> + Clone + Debug;